Poololol/AO3-Update-Bot/README.md

 3. Create a file named keys.py
 4. In keys.py type `token = 'YOUR_BOT_TOKEN'` and `authorID = 'YOUR_DISCORD_ID'`
 ## Usage
-1. Invite the bot to your server
-2. Run main.py
+1. Run main.py
-3. Set the channel the bot will send links to using `/addchannel`
+2. Set the channel the bot will send links to using `/addchannel`
-4. Set the tags to search for using `/addtag`
+3. Set the tags to search for using `/addtag`
-5. To load all current matching works
+4. To load all current matching works
     * Without sending links use `/load` then `/start` once finished loading
     * With sending links use `/start`
-6. To stop the bot use `/stop`
+5. To stop the bot use `/stop`
 ## Search
 1. Search tags are split into search groups
 2. Tags inside a search group are AND